What We Believe

 The Son is the second person of the Trinity.
 He is eternally begotten of the Father.
 He is the Logos, or Word of God, through which all of creation was made (John 1:1-3).
 He set aside his glory and was sent by the Father to incarnate human flesh and come into the world through the virgin birth as Jesus Christ of Nazareth (Luke 1:26-38, 2:5-7).

 Jesus was truly God and truly man.
 He lived with self-imposed human limitations (Matt 4:2), experienced temptations (Matt 4:1) but led a sinless life (2 Cor 5:21).
 Therefore, He became the “perfect man” for us (1 Pet 2:21-22).
 He gave Himself up to be sacrificed on a cross to atone for the sins of everyone who would believe in Him for their salvation.
 His death paid the price we were to pay for our sin and it satisfied God’s wrath for our sin (1 John 4:10).
 Now, because of His death we can be free from sin (Rom 6:22), have fellowship with God (1 John 1:3), and be called His children (2 Cor 6:18).
 Three days after His death, Jesus was raised from the dead with a glorified incorruptible body and was seen by His disciples (John 20:1-23).
 After, He ascended into heaven (Acts 1:9-11) and now sits at the right hand of the Father interceding for believers as our High Priest (Heb 8:1-6) and Head of the Church (Col 1:18).
-We believe He will come again to receive His saints and inaugurate His 1000 year reign on earth (Rev 19:11-16, 20:4-6).
+We believe He will come again to inaugurate the final judgement on evil, and receive His church.
+(Rev 19:11-16, 20:4-6).

 God The Holy Spirit